Skip to main content

 Fractional CMO or demand leader

-The value is not “part-time help.”
-The value is senior pattern recognition applied without the cost, delay, and permanence of a full-time executive hire before the company is ready for one.
+The value is not "part-time help."
+It is senior pattern recognition applied without the cost, delay, and permanence of a full-time executive hire the company is not yet ready for.

-A senior fractional marketing leader starts by defining the actual job to be done.
-At Nyman Media, we do not begin with a title.
-We begin with a diagnosis of stage, revenue motion, team capacity, channel performance, and executive expectations.
+A good fractional marketing leader starts by defining the actual job to be done.
+The work begins with a diagnosis of stage, revenue motion, team capacity, channel performance, and what the executive team expects, not with a title.

 Diagnose the failure mode

-Determine whether the company has a strategy problem, execution problem, leadership problem, measurement problem, or category problem.
+Work out whether the company has a strategy problem, an execution problem, a leadership problem, a measurement problem, or a category problem.

 Name the seat correctly

-Choose fractional CMO, fractional VP marketing, fractional head of growth, or demand leadership based on the constraint.
+Choose fractional CMO, fractional VP marketing, fractional head of growth, or demand leadership based on that constraint.

-Establish the meeting rhythm, reporting structure, campaign calendar, decision rules, and ownership map.
+Establish the meeting rhythm, reporting lines, campaign calendar, decision rules, and a clear map of who owns what.

-Clarify ICP, pain, positioning, differentiation, proof, and sales story so marketing stops producing generic assets.
+Clarify ICP, pain, positioning, differentiation, proof, and the sales story so marketing stops producing generic assets.

 Focus the team

-Cut low-yield work, protect high-signal channels, and make the team accountable to fewer, clearer priorities.
+Cut low-yield work, protect the channels that are working, and hold the team to fewer, clearer priorities.

 Build for handoff

-Leave behind a system that a full-time hire, internal operator, or existing team can continue.
+Leave behind something a full-time hire, an internal operator, or the existing team can keep running.

 A strong fractional marketing leader should make the company calmer, not busier.
-The work should reduce ambiguity, compress learning cycles, and improve the quality of executive decisions.
+The work should remove ambiguity, shorten learning cycles, and improve the quality of the decisions the executive team makes.

 Common misconceptions